SarahSchoonmaker/flask-stock-data/readme.md

 ## Automatic HTML File Cleanup
 The application includes a script, cleanup_html_files.py, that runs automatically every hour to remove all HTML files in the templates directory except index.html and plot.html.
 This helps to prevent the accumulation of unnecessary HTML files.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## Demo

 * The starting UI looks something like this:

 ![img_2.png](img_2.png)

-* Searching Up for stock results for 'IBM'
+* Searching Up for stock results for 'TSLA'

 ![img_1.png](img_1.png)

-* Search Up **IBM** hovering over the line graph you can see the price registered as well.
+* Search Up **TSLA** hovering over the line graph you can see the price registered as well.

 ![img.png](img.png)

 The plot over time is displayed.

-## License
-This project is licensed under the MIT License.# flask-stock-data